-Dr. Kraemer (StemCell4Pet.com): So, Mel, how did you find Piper when you arrived at the shelter?
+Dr. Kraemer: So, Mel, how did you find Piper when you arrived at the shelter?

-Mel (SCBR): Piper was filthy, covered in feces, fleas and dirt, she barely had enough energy to get up and walk of out of her kennel.
+Mel (SCBR): Piper was filthy, covered in feces, fleas, and dirt; she barely had enough energy to get up and walk out of her kennel.
 I physically had to pick her up and carry her to my car.

-Dr. Kraemer (vet4healthypet.com): Yes, I remember seeing her for the first time that day, she was severely emaciated, just skin and bones.
+Dr. Kraemer: Yes, I remember seeing her for the first time that day; she was severely emaciated, just skin and bones.
 All you could see was this familiar bully head with two big eyes (see photo).
-We had her weighed (she was only 23 lbs) and then we took her to the ICU to be examined.
-Shortly afterwards she vomited and collapsed.
+We had her weighed (she was only 23 lbs), and then we took her to the ICU to be examined.
+Shortly afterward, she vomited and collapsed.
 We immediately placed an IV catheter and started fluid replacement.
-Symptomatic treatment was initiated and lab work was ordered.
+Symptomatic treatment was initiated, and lab work was ordered.
 In addition to the vomiting, she had explosive, non-stop, watery diarrhea that did not respond to our initial treatment.

 Mel (SCBR): It was sad seeing her drifting in and out of consciousness, struggling to hold on.
 It’s uncertain how much longer she would have survived in the shelter without medical attention.

-Dr. Kraemer (Pets Inflammatory bowel Disease cured by stem cells): Once Piper was stabilized, she began under going a long series of tests and evaluations including various lab tests, radiographs, ultrasound, etc. Our initial workup showed low blood albumin (protein) due to her GI problems, which was causing edema (swelling caused by excess fluid collecting in the body’s cavities or tissue).
-She also had high WBC (white blood cell count) and Anemia (low red blood cell count).
+Dr. Kraemer: Once Piper was stabilized, she began undergoing a long series of tests and evaluations, including various lab tests, radiographs, ultrasounds, etc. Our initial workup showed low blood albumin (protein) due to her GI problems, which were causing edema (swelling caused by excess fluid collecting in the body’s cavities or tissue).
+She also had a high WBC (white blood cell count) and anemia (low red blood cell count).

-Dr. Kraemer (Pets Inflammatory bowel Disease cured by stem cells): IBD (Inflammatory Bowel Disease) came to mind first, Lymphoma a form of cancer was less likely, so we started her on the traditional treatment for those types of immune mediated IBD condition.
-The treatment included immunosuppressants like prednisone (cortisone), a hypoallergenic diet, vitamin B injections, broad spectrum de-wormers, antibiotics, probiotics, etc.
+Dr. Kraemer: IBD (inflammatory bowel disease) came to mind first.
+Lymphoma a form of cancer, was less likely, so we started her on the traditional treatment for those types of immune-mediated IBD conditions.
+The treatment included immunosuppressants like prednisone (cortisone), a hypoallergenic diet, vitamin B injections, broad-spectrum dewormers, antibiotics, probiotics, etc.

-Mel (SCBR): Did you see any improvement of Pipers IBD?
+Mel (SCBR): Did you see any improvement in Pipers IBD?

-Dr. Kraemer (Pets Inflammatory bowel Disease cured by stem cells): Unfortunately, from a medical point of view, there was very little improvement of her IBD.
-Though the vomiting stopped, the diarrhea was as bad as before and she continued to lose weight which was very worrisome.
-The only positive was her fun-loving demeanor that surfaced as soon as she started getting all the attention and love.
+Dr. Kraemer: Unfortunately, from a medical point of view, there was very little improvement in her IBD.
+Though the vomiting stopped, the diarrhea was as bad as before, and she continued to lose weight, which was very worrisome.
+The only positive was her fun-loving demeanor, which surfaced as soon as she started getting all the attention and love.

-Mel (SCBR): So what was your next step in treating her chronic diarrhea and weight lost due to her inflammatory bowl disease?
+Mel (SCBR): So what was your next step in treating her chronic diarrhea and weight loss due to her inflammatory bowel disease?

-Dr. Kraemer (Pets Inflammatory bowel Disease cured by stem cells): After seeing no significant change of her IBD, I decided to refer Piper to an internal medicine specialist whom I have known for over a decade.
-Dr. D added some new tests and tweaked the treatment adding a second immunosuppressant (imuran), Tylan powder, and vitamin K.
+Dr. Kraemer: After seeing no significant change in her IBD, I decided to refer Piper to an internal medicine specialist whom I have known for over a decade.
+Dr. D added some new tests and tweaked the treatment, adding a second immunosuppressant (Imuran), Tylan powder, and vitamin K.

-Mel (SCBR): Was any progress made with that additional treatment to her IBD?
+Mel (SCBR): Was any progress made with that additional treatment for her IBD?